stefanodixon-ux/webMAN-MOD/README.md

 - 3141card for unlock HDD, vsh stub-libs + header RE and for VSH Menu POC & Littlebalup for his enhancement/new features
 - jjolano (John Olano) for OpenFTP server
 - Berion & Brunolee for the graphics & icons
-- bucanero port of libraries for zip, rar, 7-zip, bz2, tgz, tar
+- bucanero port of libraries for zip, rar, 7-zip, bz2, tgz, tar, Artemis
+- DnaWrkshp for Artemis patch engine
 - lmirel port of libraries for exFAT
 - TheRouleteBoi for FPS counter plugin
 - LuanTeles for the help file (based on XMB offline documentation tool by xp3riments & DeViL303)